 Germany is wonderful at any time of the year.
-It was our very first European country that we ever explored and for that very reason, it will have a piece of our heart forever.
-I mean, who doesn’t love fairy-tale castles, schnitzels, medieval towns, and history and it’s even better – when it’s sprinkled with snow.
+It was the very first European country that we ever explored and for that very reason, it will have a piece of our hearts forever.
+I mean, who doesn’t love fairy-tale castles, schnitzels, medieval towns, and history and it’s even better – when it’s sprinkled with snow?
 So here are the best places to visit in Germany in winter.

 Disclosure: This post contains affiliate links.
 If you click one of them, we may receive a small commission at no extra cost to you.

 But, let’s look into the winter temperatures and packing for Germany first.